 Please help keep Wilderness wild by following Leave No Trace practices.

-Developed Campground Camping with the following Attractions: Hiking, fishing, bicycling, motorcycle and ATV.
-Access to Squirrel Creek, 2nd Mace, Silver Circle multiuse trails.
+A developed, tent-only campground camping with the following attractions: hiking, fishing, bicycling, motorcycle, and ATV.
+Access to Squirrel Creek, 2nd Mace, and Silver Circle multi-use trails.
 Also access to Dome Rock and South Creek.
 ATV use is prohibited on Dome Rock and South Creek trails.

 Informational kiosks for this self-guided, 180-mile tour highlights many points of interest, scenery, and amenities found on the Carrizo Unit including the Granada-Fort Union military road, Carrizo and Picture canyons, the Prairie Chicken viewing area, and the Aubry cutoff of the Santa Fe Trail.
 Roads are good when dry, but use caution if wet.